The Most Popular Cheeses In The World

 Whether cheesemaking started in the mountains of western Europe or got there via trade routes from the Arab world, Europe is certainly where it took hold and flourished.
 A big reason for this—and a reason you don’t find cheese in many regions—is genetic.

 Most of the world’s population is lactose intolerant; once children stop breastfeeding, their bodies reduce production of the lactase necessary for digesting milk.
 But because of varying protein sources in different regions of the world, indigenous peoples learned to adapt.
 While 95% of Caucasians are lactase retentive and continue to properly digest dairy, the figure drops to 50% for people of African descent and only about 5% of east Asians.
-This is why you almost never find milk or cheese in Asian food, and why cheese consumption by country varies so widely.
+This is why you almost never find milk, cheese, or dairy products in Asian food, and why cheese consumption by country varies so widely.

-According to a report by the International Dairy Federation, the top 10 countries for cheese consumption per capita (in 2014) are:
+So, who eats the most cheese?
+According to a report by the International Dairy Federation, the top 10 countries for cheese consumption per capita (in 2023) are:

 - France – 57.9 pounds per year